 The pattern, inspired by a feather, looks a bit sketchy in terms of performance, especially on the lateral side, but they proved to be really good on court.
 Every surface I took them to had the same results, which is a great sign in terms of consistency.

 If you’ve played in previous PUMA Hoops offerings then you should know what to expect by now.
 Solid traction both indoors and outdoors.

 Like it’s traction, PUMA’s cushioning has been pretty consistent too.
 Only, this time around, it’s not exactly a compliment.

 While the ProFoam gets the job done, it’s firmer than almost any other EVA setup used by other brands.
+If you want to boost their cushioning, a great option for that is Move insoles.
 When the midsole is thinner, as it was on the PUMA Clyde Hardwood, then it’s tolerable.
 However, when it’s implemented in a slightly thicker midsole, you can end up with something that feels a little dead underfoot.
 There is no real rebound or bounce back with the foam.
 It’s just there.
 Swapping the insole out for something more comfortable underfoot will help a lot, but if PUMA wants to be a true contender in the performance category, it needs better cushion tech.

 This is another consistent category for PUMA Hoops as the materials are quite nice.
 Not as premium as the Clyde Hardwood, but still nice.

 Textile mesh is used as the primary build while smaller patches of suedes are used.
 This gives the RS Dreamer a moderate blend of both old and new.
 The raw materials give you a 90s feel while the textile gives the current generation a modern fit and feel.
 No break-in required — other than the ankle collar — as the shoes feel game day ready fresh out the box.